krasimir/fabrico/README.md

 # Package manager

-Inspired by [npm](https://npmjs.org/) and [bundler](http://gembundler.com/), the manager could download content from github.
-It is not meant to be only for PHP based application.
-Basically you can link your project to a specific repository, branch, directory or commit.
+Inspired by [npm](https://npmjs.org/) and [bundler](http://gembundler.com/), the manager could download content from GitHub.
+It is not meant to be only for PHP based application, but for any other kind of software, which uses GitHub's repositories.
+You can install modules which by specifying owner, repository, branch, directory and commit.

+*There is no any special kind of files which you have to add to define a module.
+Basically every directory is a separated module.*

 ### Usage